JeffreySarnoff/FastRationals.jl/README.md

 ### working with rational ranges

-FastRationals are at their most performant where overflow is absent or uncommon.
+__FastRationals__ are at their most performant where overflow is absent or uncommon.
 And vice versa: where overflow happens frequently, FastRationals have no intrinsic advantage.
 How do we know what range of rational values are desireable?
-We strongly prefer to work with rational quantities that do not overflow when multiplied.
-As rational arithmetic tends to generate increasingly larger denominators, it makes sense to further constrain the working range.
+We want to work with rational values that, for the most part, do not overflow when added, subtracted, multiplied or divided.
+As rational calculation tends to grow numerator aor denominator magnitudes, it makes sense to further constrain the working range.
 These tables provide some guidance.

 ----